Choosing the Right House Builders in London

 3. Finding and Securing a Plot of Land

 Securing the right plot is often the hardest part of a self-build project.
 Start by browsing online land portals, local estate agents, and auction listings.
-Councils sometimes sell surplus land suitable for housing, so contacting planning departments can reveal opportunities before they appear on the open market.
 Registering on the self-build register for your local authority shows demand and may give early notice of suitable plots.
-When considering sites, review access, orientation, and services such as water, electricity, and drainage.

 Subdividing an Existing Property

 If you or a family member owns a large garden or underused land, subdividing an existing property can be a practical option.
 This usually requires planning permission to separate the plot and may involve agreements on shared access or utility connections.
-It can be cost-effective because you already control the land, but professional surveys and legal advice are essential to ensure boundaries, rights of way, and planning conditions are fully addressed.
+It can be cost-effective because you already control the land, but professional surveys and legal advice are essential to ensure boundaries and rights of way are fully addressed.

 4. Creating Your Design Vision